 In the case of a municipal, state, or other public facility, by either a principal executive officer or ranking elected official.

-Applications for permits for domestic wastewater facilities that are either owned or operated by, or under contract to, a public entity must be submitted by the public entity
+Applications for permits for domestic wastewater facilities that are either owned or operated by, or under contract to, a public entity must be submitted by the public entity.

 All reports required by this permit and other information requested by Ecology must be signed by a person described above or by a duly authorized representative of that person.
 A person is a duly authorized representative only if: